genstein.net < Back

 License

-Trizbort is licensed under the Creative Commons Attribution-Non-Commercial-No Derivative Works 2.0 UK: England & Wales Licence.
+Trizbort v1.2 and earlier are licensed under the Creative Commons Attribution-Non-Commercial-No Derivative Works 2.0 UK: England & Wales Licence.

 Trizbort makes use of PDFsharp, copyright (c) 2005-2007 empira Software GmbH, Cologne (Germany).